What Training Engagement Really Means — and How to Earn It

 But I do have significant control over key aspects of the training that will help me to earn attention from the people in the room.

-When a Training Participant is engaged, the Trainer has earned their attention.
+A Training Participant is engaged when the Trainer has earned their attention.

 The right kind of attention – attention directed towards doing better or becoming better at something.